SVakhnov2/DncTest/README.md

 6. Run the database migrations: `php artisan migrate`
 7. Start the local development server: `php artisan serve`

+### Or

+### Installation with Docker

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes using Docker.

+### Prerequisites

+Ensure you have the following installed on your local system:

+- Docker
+- Docker Compose

+### Steps

+1. Clone the repo: `git clone https://github.com/SVakhnov2/DncTest.git`

+2. Navigate to the project directory: `cd DncTest`

+3. Build the Docker images: `docker-compose build`

+4. Start the Docker containers: `docker-compose up -d`

+5. Generate a new application key: `docker-compose exec app php artisan key:generate`

+6. Run the database migrations: `docker-compose exec app php artisan migrate`

+Your application should now be running and accessible at `localhost:8181` (or whatever port you've configured).

 ## Usage

 This project provides several endpoints that you can use to interact with the application.
 Here are some of the main endpoints: